SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 ## verbs

-⟮Verbs⟯ can be divided into ⟮＿lexical verbs＿⟯ and ⟮＿functional verbs＿⟯.
+⟮Verbs⟯ can be divided into ⟮＿lexemic verbs＿⟯ and ⟮＿functional verbs＿⟯.

 ### func